MarioJrodas/osTicket-postinstall/README.md

 Have a record of the email addresses for these agents, so they we can log into them.

 7. Create a User
-Now, let's create a user for ticket submission.
+Let's create a user for ticket submission.

 Go to the top-right corner and click on Agent Panel.

 Navigate to Users and click Add New User.

-Create a user with the name Lebron James (for this lab, we’ll create just one user).
+Create a user with the name Lebron James

 8. Set up SLA (Service Level Agreements)
 SLAs are used to notify agents how quickly a ticket should be handled.